-In fiscal year 2017, the State of Florida increased its Florida Education Finance Program funding by approximately 1%.
-The capital outlay funding pool also increased to \$75 million.
-A 2% merit increase was paid out to eligible staff.
-For fiscal year 2018, the School budgets were finalized ahead of the passing of House Bill 7069 and the final capital outlay reduction to \$50 million.
-The budgets reflect a Florida Education Finance Program funding increase of approximately .34% and flat capital outlay.
-A 2% merit increase for all staff is included as well as additional teacher pay increases in certain districts.
+In fiscal year 2018, the State of Florida increased its Florida Education Finance Program funding by approximately 1%.
+The capital outlay funding pool initially decreased from \$75 million to \$50 million, however it was later revised to \$91 million as a consequence of House Bill 7069.
+A 2% merit increase was also paid out to eligible staff.
+For fiscal year 2019, capital outlay revenue was assumed at \$567.45 per student which includes the additional funds associated with House Bill 7055.
+The budgets reflect the Florida Education Finance Program funding increase of approximately 1%.
+A 2% merit increase for all staff was budgeted as well as safety initiatives for security resource officers.
 All other expenditures are budgeted in alignment with enrollment changes and the School's strategic objectives.